 Jerry Hayes, chief of the apiary section at the Florida Department of Agriculture, says Wolfe has company.

 "About five years ago, we had approximately 700 registered beekeepers.
 Now we are approaching 1,700,'' said Hayes, whose office requires a once-a-year inspection of registered beekeeping operations like Wolfe's.
 "And with that, Florida produces about 16 million pounds of honey a year.''

 Wolfe concedes he's far from alone in the industry, but he thinks his success is found in his location.

 "People get so excited when I tell them the honey is from right here in Pinellas County,'' he said.

 In recent years, a folk medicine practice has become more mainstream.
 Many people with allergies believe incorporating locally produced honey into their diet, made by bees working with pollen from their own community, helps build up their immune system.

-In the last six months, several produce stands and markets have begun putting A Taste of Freedom honey on their shelves.
+In the past six months, several produce stands and markets have begun putting A Taste of Freedom honey on their shelves.
 Stores include Nature's Food Patch in Clearwater and Rollin' Oats in St. Petersburg.
 Wolfe also gives Gateway Organic Farm jars of his honey to sell in return for letting his bees stay on the property.

 "I need (Gateway) for my success since I don't have more land at the house,'' he said.